EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 and unordered transport such as UDP with DTLS, other messages can be delivered before the delayed message as long as the delayed packet is delivered inside the replay window.
-Note that mismatches can also happen for other reasons than a malicious attacker, e.g. delayed delivery or a server sending notifications to an uninterested client.
+Note that mismatches can also happen for other reasons than a malicious attacker, e.g., delayed delivery or a server sending notifications to an uninterested client.

 The attack can be performed by an attacker on the wire, or an attacker simultaneously